Yves-G/0ad/libraries/source/spidermonkey/README.txt

 change the behaviour of the scripts executed by SpiderMonkey.
 Also it's crucial that "--enable-gcgenerational" was used for building the system provided libraries and that exact stack rooting was not disabled.
-Using different settings for compiling the SpiderMonkey and 0 A.D. causes incompatibilities on the ABI (binary) level and can lead to crashes at runtime!
+Using different settings for compiling SpiderMonkey and 0 A.D. causes incompatibilities on the ABI (binary) level and can lead to crashes at runtime!